Processing of wild deer

 A person holding a relevant game licence from the GMA may take wild deer from private land (with the permission of the landowner) or from public land, for personal consumption.

-What do I need to do if I want to harvest deer for commercial purposes?
+What do I need to do if I want to harvest deer to be processed for commercial purposes?

-As a harvester, in addition to ensuring that you have the appropriate permissions to take wild deer (see above), you should also be mindful of food safety standards that may apply if you want to supply deer carcasses to a commercial processor.
+As a harvester, in addition to ensuring that you have the appropriate permissions to harvest wild deer, you should also be mindful of food safety standards that may apply if you want to supply deer carcasses to a commercial processor.

 These requirements will differ depending on the end use of the carcass and whether it will be processed in Victoria or interstate.